jacksalici/esp-vanet/readme.md

 2. The time elapsed is greater than the provided max value.

-For this project the time values are constant and only the second last movement constraint is adopted, this is due to some technical constraints explained below.
+For this project the time values are constant and only the last movement constraint is adopted, this is due to some technical constraints explained below.

 ### OBD-2 port adaptor

-The On Board Diagnostic is
+The On-Board Diagnostic is a standardized way to provide vehicles with self-diagnostic and reporting capability.
+It can also be used to read real-time data along with several diagnostic trouble codes.
+In his second standard version, it is accessible from the _data link connector_ (DLC), a 16-pin D-shaped connector places usually in the instrument panel.
+Two of these pins are the CAN high and the CAN low, while the others have other purposes such as a 12V battery output voltage.

+To use this port, in this project, an ELM327 chip has been used, since it can abstract the low-level protocol and present it as a simple interface that can be called via a UART or by USB, RS-232, Wi-Fi or, as in this case, via Bluetooth.
+The queries are managed by the [ELMduino](https://github.com/PowerBroker2/ELMduino) library.

+#### Caveats

+Although the OBD-2 port could been reverse-engineered to take several information that change from manufacturer to manufacturer such as steering angles and air-bag crashes, in this project only standard codes are used, so that it remains valid for every car manufacturer.
+This is the reason why currently only the deceleration is taken into account when DENM are generated.